 At Stottesdon CofE Primary we see assessment as an integral part of teaching and learning, and it is inextricably linked to our curriculum.

-We use 3 broad overarching forms of assessment: day-to-day in-school formative assessment, in-school summative assessment and nationally standardised summative assessment.
+We use 3 broad overarching forms of assessment: day-to-day in-school formative assessment - assessment in the moment, in-school summative assessment and nationally standardised summative assessment.

 4.1 In-school formative assessment